NERSC/podman-hpc/README.md

 ## Prerequisites
 1. `podman` should be installed separately, per the instructions at https://podman.io/
+2. User namespaces and, ideally, subuid/gid support should be enabled for the users.
+This typically requires some local customization for managing this configuration.

 ## Site Installation
 It is recommended that `podman-hpc` is installed site-wide in a multi-user HPC center.